bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/converting.rst

 ======================

-To run the project conversion, either run the quick fix on the error marker or select the project's node in the |axon-ivy|
-project view and right click to bring up the context menu.
+To run the project conversion, either run the quick fix on the error marker or select the project's node in the Axon Ivy project view and right click to bring up the context menu.
 Select *Convert Project* to open the *Convert Project* wizard.